 • You must be 21 years of age to drink AND buy alcohol, and to enter most bars and clubs.
 You must bring a photo ID with you.

-• It is illegal to drink alcohol, or to have open containers with alcohol in then, in public places.
+• It is illegal to drink alcohol, or to have open containers with alcohol in them, in public places.

 • It is illegal to drive under the influence of alcohol, so remember to bring cab fare with you!

 As always, we at the ELC want our students to have fun, but we also want you to stay safe.

 There are many pubs, bars, restaurants, shopping stores, and specialty stores on this street.
 It’s a great place for people watching!
 This street is located about 6 blocks South of Market Street, and the best area is from Front Street to 9th Street.
 It is easy to get to South Street by taxicab, or by taking the Subway (from University City, take the Blue Line toward "Market/Frankford," and stop at 2nd, 5th, or 8th Streets).
 Subway tokens cost $2.25.

 This is an upscale neighborhood that is located about 15 minutes West (by car or train) from University City.
 On Main Street in Manayunk, there are many upscale pubs, bars, restaurants, cafes, shopping stores, specialty stores, and even a movie theater.
 It’s a great place for people watching!
 From 30th Street Station, take the R7 train towards Chestnut Hill, which costs approximately $4 each way.
 A one-way taxicab ride from Manayunk to University City costs approximately $30, so don’t miss the last train of the evening (around midnight)!

 The University City section of this street is packed full of a variety of restaurants and bars catered towards the Drexel and UPENN communities.
-Sansom Street has many places to eat out, including the White Dog Café, the Bubble House, and Mad Mex.
+Sansom Street has many places to eat out, including the White Dog Café, New Deck Tavern, and Mad Mex.
 This is a great place to eat out during the day, and a fun place to go out and explore the nightlife.